IonicaBizauKitchen/heroku-writings/node-websockets.md

  * [new branch]      master -> master
  ```

+Congratulations!
+Your web app should now be up and running on Heroku.
+Open your newly deployed
-Open your newly deployed app in the browser:
+app in the browser:

 ```term
 $ heroku open